alvsierra286/Optimization-over-efficient-set-for-BOMILP-instances/README.md

 ![Images](/Images/Input%20File.jpg)

-All numbers must be separated by a single space or a tab space.
+Every instance is organized such that the first variables in the x vector are the continous variables, then the integer and finally the binary variables.
+All numbers are separated by a single space, a tab space, or a line ending.

+Note that in example the first line is horizontal while in the instances is vertical (It does not imply any change).